 Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif.
 Detention Center

-When a government expert in mental health visited one of the largest immigration detention centers in the country in 2017, she knew the conditions that detainees there sometimes face.
-A past inspection had found staff often failed to obtain adequate mental health histories, leading to faulty diagnoses, and in some cases, treatment plans that were incorrect.
+When a government expert in mental health visited one of the largest immigration detention centers in the U.S. in 2017, she knew the conditions that detainees there sometimes face.
+A past inspection had found that staff often failed to obtain adequate mental health histories, leading to faulty diagnoses and, in some cases, treatment plans that were incorrect.

 Upon arrival at the Immigration and Customs Enforcement processing center in Adelanto, Calif., a similar pattern emerged.
 One detainee she observed had a diagnosis of schizophrenia.
 When she asked an officer about him, she was told the man "floods his cell, bangs his head."